agentloopfyi/agentloopfyi.github.io/_posts/2025-12-03-hitl-langgraph.markdown

 **Resume from interrupt**

-Based on the `is_interrupted` flag we sent earlier, the UI while making the next API call when he user clicks one of the resume choices, can tell the API using a flag like `resuming_from_interrupt` that this is not a regular API call.. we are resuming from an HITL interrupt.
+Based on the `is_interrupted` flag we sent earlier, the UI while making the next API call when the user clicks one of the resume choices, can tell the API using a flag like `resuming_from_interrupt` that this is not a regular API call.. we are resuming from an HITL interrupt.

 ```python
 if request.resuming_from_interrupt is True: